 This is the first time I’ve seen low volume fabrics quilted in person, subtle isn’t normally my first pick of colors but I can see how it makes everything else really pop!
 The pattern showcases 8 unique blocks that utilize the templates that Jaybird Quilts designed: Sidekick* and Hex N More rulers.

-If you want to sew this modern pastel quilt for yourself, you can order the Jaybird Quilts pattern* here by itself, or you can get the full kit at Missouri Star Quilt Company here.
-It’s a twin size, but seemed bigger to me.
+If you want to sew this modern pastel quilt for yourself, you can order the Jaybird Quilts pattern* here by itself.

 I think this coral backing fabric is so cheery and unexpected, I love it with the buttery yellow.